LIVVkit/LIVVkit/docs/Basics.rst

 .. code:: sh

-    python /path/to/LIVVkit/livv -h
+    python3 /path/to/LIVVkit/livv -h

-if you are running from a cloned repo.
+if you are running from within a cloned repo.

 To run the verification suite use:

 .. code:: sh

     livv --verification path/to/model/data path/to/benchmark/data

 To run a validation suite use: